 Formulate a White Book on European Security & Defence.
-On the basis of the EU's Global Strategy (EUGS),591 Volt calls for the formulation of a White Book, under the auspices of the EEAS, setting out the EU's shared outlook on the security environment, defining ambitions and establishing a roadmap for further integration.
-This White Book would also be the opportunity to outline our willingness to limit attempts at a global arms race, develop a position on lethal weapons, autonomous and recall OUL attachment internationally-agreed principles and treaties, including the 1967 Outer Space Treaty, the 2014 Space Preservation Treaty, as well as our non-proliferation and disarmament commitments under the 1968 Treaty on the Non-Proliferation of Nuclear Weapons.
+On the basis of the EU's Global Strategy (EUGS {638}), Volt calls for the formulation of a White Book, under the auspices of the EEAS, setting out the EU's shared outlook on the security environment, defining ambitions and establishing a roadmap for further integration.
+This White Book would also be the opportunity to outline our willingness to limit attempts at a global arms race, develop a position on autonomous lethal weapons, and recall our attachment to internationally-agreed principles and treaties, including the 1967 Outer Space Treaty, the 2014 Space Preservation Treaty, as well as our non-proliferation and disarmament commitments under the 1968 Treaty on the Non-Proliferation of Nuclear Weapons.

-E. Relationship with other security actors
+4. Relationship with other security actors

-- ➤ Review the EU-NATO relationship.
-Volt believes that NATO remains a relevant alliance, not just for collective defence but also as an expression of common values that bind members across the Atlantic.
-At the same time, the EU cannot blindly rely on territorial defence through NATO, but must develop an independent ability to defend itself.
+Review the EU-NATO relationship.
+Since nearly all EU States are Members of NATO and the cooperation between the EDF and NATO is a given constant we believe that NATO remains a relevant alliance, not just for collective defense but also as an expression of common values that bind members across the Atlantic.
+At the same time, the EU cannot blindly rely on territorial defense through NATO, but must develop an independent ability to defend itself.
 By closely coordinating with NATO, the EU would avoid duplication and make the Alliance stronger.
-In the long term, as a European Defence develops further, the relationship between NATO and a reformed EU needs to be revisited.
-In particular, the EU must become an equal partner to the US within NATO, both in terms of means and influence within the organisation.
-The EU must become one of the dominant geopolitical players, a trustworthy and faithful partner to the NATO that is able to ensure its own security. - > Strengthen the EU-UN relationship.
+In the long term, as a European Defense develops further, the relationship between NATO and a reformed EU needs to be revisited.
+In particular, the EU must become an equal partner to the US within NATO, both in terms of means and influence within the organization.
+The handling of any crisis will be faster because the European Union will speak as one.
+The EU will become one of the dominant geopolitical players, a trustworthy and faithful partner to NATO that is able to ensure its own security.
+The cooperation within NATO will continue.
+We should neither reinvent tried and true tactics nor establish new procedures and operational rules for their own sake that are both costly and unnecessary.
+Standard operational procedures such STANAG can eventually evolve into specific European rules and procedures.
+We can benefit from the long-standing shared NATO experience without having to reinvent the wheel, so to speak.
+As was the case with NATO in the beginning, it shall also be necessary for the EDF to learn how to deal with coordinating and incorporating all the forces of the various contributing Member States which have chosen to devolve part of their sovereignty to the EU in the interest of a stronger Europe.
+At the end of this process, the EU will replace its single member countries in NATO.

+Strengthen the EU-UN relationship.
 The UN is one of the main global security actors and, despite its need for reform and more democracy, the most legitimate.
 Many EU missions run side-by-side with a UN mission.
 Additionally, the UN is able to provide frameworks and legitimacy through its General Assembly and Security Council.
 The noble goals of the UN are in line with the goals of the EU and a tight bond is required between the two.
 Volt supports increasing the EU's involvement in security matters handled by the UN, as well as strengthening the UN's capacity to act whenever necessary to limit armed conflicts and violence around the globe.